SebastianVeigl/AI_on_the_edge_data_grabber/README.md

 ```

 6. **Preparing the data**
-**Note:** The used notebooks were  provided by this [repository](https://github.com/jomjol/neural-network-digital-counter-readout) but slightly improved
+**Note:** The notebooks used for training were provided by this [repository](https://github.com/jomjol/neural-network-digital-counter-readout) but slightly changed/improved.
 For preparation of the data (i.e. resizing to 32x20 pixels) you have to execute the *training/Image_Preparation.ipynb* notebook.
 This should fill the directory *digits_resized* with the resized images.

 7. **Training the model**
 <img src="./files/Model_structure.png" width=750>
 Use the provided *training/Train_CNN_Digital-Readout.ipynb* notebook for training the network.
 This will take the saved images as training/validation data for the Convolutional Neural Network (CNN).
 Set the value of *tflite_model_name_version* in order to change the name of the resulting files.
 At the end of the training the best model weights, saved as checkpoint, are loaded and evaluated.
 Afterward, the model gets saved in the lightweight tflite format.
 You can even use a further compressed/quantized version of the model (*...q.tflite*).
-After the training is done, the model can be uploaded to the esp32cam and used for the ROI digit recognition.
+After the training is done, the model can be uploaded to the ESP32-Cam and used for the ROI digit recognition.

 #### Results
-The pictures below show the comparison od size, accuracy and runtime of the model coming with *AI-on-the-edge-device* (baseline), the trained model in keras format, tflite format and a quantized version.
+The pictures below show a comparison of size, accuracy and runtime of the model coming with *AI-on-the-edge-device* (baseline), the trained model in keras format, tflite format and a quantized version.

 <img src="./files/Results.jpg" width=600>